William and Mary (TV series)

-William and Mary is an ITV romantic drama set in London, England, starring Martin Clunes as William Shawcross, an undertaker, and Julie Graham as Mary Gilcrest, a midwife.
+William and Mary is an ITV romantic drama set in London, starring Martin Clunes as William Shawcross, an undertaker, and Julie Graham as Mary Gilcrest, a midwife.
 Its title refers to its two principal characters and is a cultural reference to the reign of the British monarchs William III and Mary II.
-It was shown in three six-part series in 2003–2005.
-It was also screened on Seven's best of-Scottish and English-oriented 7TWO.
+It was shown in three six-part series between 23 March 2003 and 22 May 2005.
+It was also screened in Australia on 7TWO.